Things to look out for when buying insurance

 If you have already bought a policy, you have 14 days (30 days for life, income protection, payment protection and critical illness policies) to change your mind if you decide the policy isn’t suitable for you.

 However, for home and car insurance you might have to pay an administration charge and the cost of any days already covered.

 Have you answered all your insurer’s questions truthfully and accurately?

 Whether you’re applying online, by phone or by application form, make sure you take reasonable care to answer all the insurer’s questions honestly and to the best of your knowledge.

-If you don’t, your policy may be cancelled, or any future claim could be rejected or not fully paid out.
+If you don’t, your policy might be cancelled, or any future claim could be rejected or not fully paid out.

 Do you need expert advice?

-If you have an unusual car or a house that is of a non-standard construction, using an insurance broker may get you a better deal.
+If you have an unusual car or a house that is of a non-standard construction, using an insurance broker might get you a better deal.